nuuuwan/continuous_area_cartograms/README.md

 ## This Repository

-This repository Implements *[An Algorithm to Construct Continuous Area Cartograms](references/paper.pdf)* by Dougenik, Chrisman, and Niemeyer (1985).
+This repository implements Dougenik, Chrisman, and Niemeyer's algorithm, which they described in the 1985 paper, *[An Algorithm to Construct Continuous Area Cartograms](references/paper.pdf)*.

 ## Example images and code